moonbeam-foundation/grants/revised/beamswap-proposal2.md

         -   Maintain and Grow Activity (active users, transactions, TVL)
     -   **Project Description**  - Beamswap is Moonbeam-based DeFi hub powered by standard, stable & CL AMM , providing liquidity for peer-to-peer transactions, as well as the only active perpetual exchange on Polkadot.

--   **Requested GLMR Grant Amount**  - 2,000,000 GLMR
+-   **Revised Requested GLMR Grant Amount** - 622,927 GLMR

--   **Use of Grant**  - 400,000 GLMR will be used to increase market liquidity for Beamex, a decentralized perpetual exchange, and 1,600,000 GLMR for Beamswap v3 concentrated liquidity AMM, leading to a stronger influx of active users to the Moonbeam network and their long-term retention.
+-   **Use of Grant**  - 249,171 GLMR will be used to increase market liquidity for Beamex, a decentralized perpetual exchange, and 373,756 GLMR for Beamswap v3 concentrated liquidity AMM, leading to a stronger influx of active users to the Moonbeam network and their long-term retention.

 -   **Motivation for Grant Amount**- Following the vision of becoming a fully user-powered DEX, the funding of Beamswap and Beamex would, therefore, beneficially impact the acquisition of new users on the Moonbeam Network, further increasing its relevance compared to other networks.

--   **Updates**

-> 1. Beamswap V3 Liquidity Building was delayed for 2 months (from April to June).
-Please share the latest on Tranche 1, including
->
-> -   how much rewards Beamswap has left and
-> -   when the incentives are supposed to end.

-1. V3 Rewards will end on the 8th of September.
-We have around 390,000 GLMR left.

-> 2. The strategy on Tranche 1 was to use 500,000 GLMR’s for V3 within 1 month.
-Now the strategy is to use 1,600,000 GLMR’s within 3 months.
-Could you please detail the rationale behind this rate of ~500,000 GLMR per month?
-Is Tranche 1 actually being used at this rate?

-2. It is based on the duration of the Tranche to maximize our ability to attract meaningful liquidity along with other grant participants for the best effect on the network.
-Tranche 1 is not being used at this rate because we received a smaller amount than requested and we had to adapt.

-> 3. Have you considered a slower burn rate to extend the rewards for 6 to 9 months?

-3. Yes, we have.
-If we receive the full requested amount, we are considering extending the rewards from a 3 to a 6-month period.

-> 4. After the 3rd month, how do you plan to keep up with other DEX’s that will be offering incentives for similar pools, but with a longer period?

-4. If we will not generate sufficient trading volume and thus fees, it will be hard to retain the mercenary liquidity that just chases the best returns available.
-We will focus on our other features to attract & educate new users.

-> 5. Please inform how your numbers (daily allocation to pools; kpis; etc) will be affected if you receive lower amounts:
->
-> -   (a) 1.5M GLMRs and
-> -   (b) 1M GLMRs.
-> -   Please also explains how will the grant be distributed between V3 and Beamex for these scenarios.

-5. We have prepared a Google sheet that you can copy and change the GLMR Amount to get an estimation of what effect a reduced amount of GLMR would have on our incentives.
-[Beamswap Grant proposal - Google Sheets](https://docs.google.com/spreadsheets/d/1dbTNQ8JpFdkYIvkXeEZO2tLQbXQOGQusinzmXSykBnY/edit?usp=sharing)

 -   **Project Overview and Relevant KPIs**  - The Beamswap DeFi Hub is among the five leading players in the Moonbeam DeFi arena, according to: